amirtha19/amirtha19/README.md

-# Amirthavarshini - Data Science Enthusiast 🚀

-Welcome to my GitHub profile!
-I am Amirthavarshini, a passionate data science student pursuing my Master's in Data Science.
-With a keen interest in machine learning and data visualization, I am on a journey to explore the fascinating world of Natural Language Processing (NLP). 🌍💻

 ## About Me 👩‍💻

-I am an aspiring data scientist, constantly seeking opportunities to expand my knowledge and skills in data science.
-I focus on leveraging machine learning algorithms to extract insights from complex datasets and translate those insights into visually appealing and informative visualizations. 📈📊
+This is Amirthavarshini, pursuing the final semester of Master's in Data Science at Christ(Deemed to be) University.
+I did my bachelor's in Mathematics.
+I switched to Data Science due to my passion for data analytics.
+Data never lies 😉.
+I led the AI/ML wing at GDSC in my college.
+Awarded as Best Outgoing Student in my bachelor's for my academic and co-curricular contributions.
+I am looking for internships and full-time data science opportunities based in Bangalore.
+I am interning in-house for Katho University for psychoanalysis using Large Language models with story-driven diagnosis.
+I am open to internships and full-time opportunities based in remote and Bangalore.

 ## Projects and Contributions 💡
-You will find a collection of projects showcasing my skills and projects on my GitHub.
-Please feel free to explore my repositories and find the projects that you're interested in. 🚀🔬

-## Learning Journey 📚
-As a lifelong learner, I am constantly expanding my knowledge and skills.
-Currently, I am focusing on mastering the techniques and applications of Natural Language Processing (NLP).
-I aim to share my learning experiences and insights with the community through my repositories and contributions. 🌱🎓
+Data Visualization projects :
+Data Engineering projects :
+Data Science projects :

 ## Let's Connect! 🤝
 I'm always open to collaboration, learning opportunities, and engaging in exciting data science projects.
-Don't hesitate to contact me with any questions or ideas or want to connect.
+Please don't hesitate to contact me with any questions or ideas you might want to connect.
 Let's learn, grow, and make meaningful contributions together! 🌟

 - LinkedIn [Amirthavarshini V](https://www.linkedin.com/in/amirthavarshini-vijayaraghavan/)
 - Email: amirthavarshini1901@gmail.com